daparker/checkvalve/README.md

   - SQLite queries are now wrapped in `synchronized()` blocks
 - Made compatible with API 11+ (Android Honeycomb and above)
   - Moved all network operations to background threads
+  - Created new classes to handle challenge response queries and RCON queries in the background
+- Eliminated the custom `MessageBox` class in favor of using standard `Toast` messages
 - Redesigned UI screens for easier navigation
-- Removed unused code, classes, layouts, and string entires.
+- Removed unused code, classes, layouts, and string entires

 **New Features**
 - Settings